gykwon-glitch/mmatrix/README.md

 1. Finish making the code for mm_predict, considering using S3 class print instead of mm_report.
-2.  (if time permits) do several tests
+2.  (if time permits) do several tests or make vignettes

 ## Example